fiberseq/fibertools-rs/README.md

 ### `ft predict-m6a`

 Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags.
-[Help page for predict-m6a](https://fiberseq.github.io/fibertools/help.html#ft-predict-m6a).
+[Docs for predict-m6a](https://fiberseq.github.io/fibertools/creating/predict.html).

 ### `ft add-nucleosomes`

 Add nucleosomes to a bam that file already contains m6a predictions.
 Note, this process is also run in the background during `predict-m6a`, so it is unnecessary to run independently unless you want to try new parameters for nucleosome calling.
-[Help page for add-nucleosomes](https://fiberseq.github.io/fibertools/help.html#ft-add-nucleosomes).
+[Docs for add-nucleosomes](https://fiberseq.github.io/fibertools/creating/nucleosome.html).

 ### `ft extract`

 Extracts Fiber-seq data from a bam file into plain text.
-[Docs for extract](https://fiberseq.github.io/fibertools/help.html#ft-extract).
+[Docs for extract](https://fiberseq.github.io/fibertools/extracting/extract.html).

 ### `ft center`

 Center Fiber-seq reads (bam) around reference position(s).
-[Docs for center](https://fiberseq.github.io/fibertools/help.html#ft-center).
+[Docs for center](https://fiberseq.github.io/fibertools/extracting/center.html).

 ### `ft footprint`
 Footprint Fiber-seq reads (bam) around reference motifs(s).
-[Docs for footprint](https://fiberseq.github.io/fibertools/help.html#ft-footprint).
+[Docs for footprint](https://fiberseq.github.io/fibertools/extracting/footprint.html).

 # Python API (`pyft`)